ashaya23/TriMe/README.md

 # Installation
-To use this code, you need to have Python >=3.6 installed along with the required dependencies.
+To use this code, you need to have Python >=3.6 installed along with the required dependencies. sklearn-learn and optuna are required, but I have made xgboost and catboost optional.
 Follow these steps to install and set up the environment:

-Clone this repository: git clone https://github.com/ashaya23/TriMe Change to the project directory: cd redis-filemem-cache Run setup.py script : python setup.py install
+1. Clone this repository: git clone https://github.com/ashaya23/TriMe
+2. Change to the project directory: cd redis-filemem-cache
+3. Run setup.py script : python setup.py install